duncantl/CodeAnalysis/Topics/topics.md

 1. Scott's code (data not available)

-### Performance
+### TOP

-1. Identify repetitive code, i.e. the same code evaluated in multiple places.
-1. [TOP partially done] [Nick / Duncan] Identify when a variable can be rm()'ed (since no longer used) and so garbage collected.
+1. [partially done] [Nick thesis] Identify when a variable can be rm()'ed (since no longer used) and so garbage collected.
 See CodeDepends for this.
-1. [TOP] [Nick / Duncan] (remove redudant code)
+1. [Nick thesis] Replace identical calls with variables so you don't compute the same thing multiple times.
-1. [TOP] [Nick / Duncan] Dead code removal - remove expressions which are not used later; whose result is not used).
+1. [Nick / Duncan] Dead code removal - remove expressions which are not used later; whose result is not used).
 Recursing into functions to identify possible side effects.
-1. Find use of undefined variables.
-   CodeDepends:::freeVariables(readScript(file))
-1. Identify invariants that are recomputed, e.g. within loops, or in multiple expressions.
-1. Find expressions that differ only by one term and that look like they should be in a loop.
-1. [TOP partially done] [Clark / Duncan] Loop "correction" that lacks preallocation See explorations/findConcat.R and explorations/concat.R example.
+1. [partially done] [Clark thesis / Duncan] Loop "correction" that lacks preallocation See explorations/findConcat.R and explorations/concat.R example.
 Identify and rewrite.
 2. [TOP] [Clark / Duncan] Map code inside for loops into apply() -- simple examples.
 Check RLoopFusion.
 1. [TOP] [Clark] Opportunities for parallelization -- simple examples
+1. [TOP] [Matt / Duncan] Identify input/output data files (see CodeDepends).
+1. [TOP] [Matt / Duncan] Summarize code from a project (see RCleanProject).
+   Find minimal example: create graph of scripts for directory?
+2. [TOP] [Clark] Identify code which can be safely evaluated during static analysis, ie. `c(1:2, 4:6)`.
+Example using this information for another part of analysis.

+### Improvements

+Improve the general well being of the R session, and may improve clarity.

+1. Identify repetitive blocks of code, i.e. the same code evaluated in multiple places with just one argument changed.
+1. Find expressions that differ only by one term and that look like they should be in a loop.
+1. Find use of undefined variables.
+   CodeDepends:::freeVariables(readScript(file))
+1. Identify invariants that are recomputed, e.g. within loops, or in multiple expressions.
+1. Check for possible subclass relationships among S3 objects.

 ### Data Related

 1. [DONE] Identify unused columns in a data frame read via read.table()/etc. so that we can add colClasses = NULL for these.
 The code for this is now here in the package, see `R/readFaster.R`.
+1. [Nick] Check whether fields in S3 object exist or are defined.
-1. [MED] colClasses and type inference -- `vapply()`
+1. [MED] colClasses and type inference -- `sapply -> vapply()`?
 1. Identify objects that are supposed to have the same length.
+1. [Nick] General object dimension inference

 ### Functions